 A real-time, online checklist program, eBird has revolutionized the way that the birding community reports and accesses information about birds.
-Launched in 2002 by the Cornell Lab of Ornithology and National Audubon Society, this year marks the 15 year anniversary of Vermont eBird, the first state portal for eBird.
+Launched in 2002 by the Cornell Lab of Ornithology and National Audubon Society, this year marks the 17th year for Vermont eBird, the first state portal for eBird.
 Vermont eBird is managed by Kent McFarland at the Vermont Center for Ecostudies and is a project of the Vermont Atlas of Life.
-Collaborators on Vermont eBird include: Audubon Vermont, Birds of Vermont Museum, North Branch Nature Center, Vermont Chapters of Audubon, with sponsorship from the Vermont Habitat Stamp.
+Collaborators on Vermont eBird include: Audubon Vermont, Birds of Vermont Museum, Friends of Missisquoi National Wildlife Refuge, North Branch Nature Center, Vermont Chapters of Audubon, with sponsorship from the Vermont Habitat Stamp.

 eBird’s goal is to maximize the utility and accessibility of the vast numbers of bird observations made each year by recreational and professional bird watchers.
 It is amassing one of the largest and fastest growing biodiversity data resources in existence.
 For example, in May 2015, participants reported more than 9.5 million bird observations across the world!

 The observations of each participant join those of others in an international network of eBird users. eBird then shares these observations with a global community of educators, land managers, ornithologists, and conservation biologists.
 In time these data will become the foundation for a better understanding of bird distribution across the western hemisphere and beyond.

 Vermont eBird documents the presence or absence of species, as well as bird abundance, breeding status, and other information, through checklist data.
 A simple and intuitive web-interface, or our mobile app, engages thousands of participants to submit their observations or view results via interactive queries into the eBird database.
 Vermont eBird encourages users to participate by providing Internet tools that maintain their personal bird records and enable them to visualize data with interactive maps, graphs, and bar charts.